vpnry/paauk/README.md

 ## Pa-Auk Meditation Manual Course Book &amp; others

+I lost many GB (nearly all) of digital Dhamma resources recently on my storage devices.
+Anicca!
+I had to manually collect them again which took time and efforts.
+So now I try to "back up/log" online some of the important resources.
+Due to my Internet data package limit, I can not upload all.

 ### Pa-Auk Meditation Manual (new font)

 + [Download all (~ 6.1 MB)](https://vpnry.github.io/paauk/docs/Pa-Auk_Meditation_Manual.zip)